AIM

 - ✗Delete the organization

 Technical AIM operator.
-Runs assessments, operates all analysis engines, and generates all document types including technical and procurement outputs.
+Runs assessments, operates all analysis engines, and generates technical reports (White Paper, Modernization Report).
+Procurement document generation requires a Program Analyst seat.

 Federal: Systems Engineer / IT Architect · Healthcare: Clinical Systems Engineer · Education: Infrastructure Lead · Enterprise: Solutions Architect